The Interpersonal Whole-Brain Model of Care's Trauma-Support Model

 - Reactive Attachment Disorder

-Environments for Students with Trauma
+Environments for Individuals with Trauma

 Evaluation.
 Assessment.
 Individualized Plans.

-Our campuses are “safe spaces” where students can advocate for their needs, find the right amount of sensory input, and connect with nature.
+Our campuses are “safe spaces” where clients can advocate for their needs, find the right amount of sensory input, and connect with nature.
 Classrooms are designed to enable focus and support unique learning styles.

 Learn about our success in helping individuals with a history of trauma.